Tabs

 - Bottom placement visually works best with the

-variant, you may want to provide your own custom styling classes, as Bootstrap CSS assumes the tabs will always be placed on the top of the tabs content. - To provide a better user experience with bottom placed controls, ensure that the content of each tab pane is the same height and fits completely within the visible viewport, otherwise the user will need to scroll up to read the start of the tabbed content.
+pillsvariant.
+When using the defaulttabsvariant, you may want to provide your own custom styling classes, as Bootstrap CSS assumes the tabs will always be placed on the top of the tabs content. - To provide a better user experience with bottom placed controls, ensure that the content of each tab pane is the same height and fits completely within the visible viewport, otherwise the user will need to scroll up to read the start of the tabbed content.

 Vertical tabs

-Have the tab controls placed on the lefthand side by setting the vertical
+Have the tab controls placed on the lefthand side by setting the vertical prop to true.
+Vertical tabs work with or without card mode enabled.

 Tab contents 1